-- the consolidated income statement; - the consolidated statement of comprehensive income; - the consolidated and parent company statement of financial position; - the consolidated and parent company statements of changes in equity; - the consolidated statement of cash flow; - the related notes 1 to 36 to the consolidated financial statements; and - the related notes 1 to 16 to the parent company financial statements.
+- the consolidated income statement; - the consolidated statement of comprehensive income; - the consolidated and parent company statements of financial position; - the consolidated and parent company statements of changes in equity; - the consolidated statements of cash flows; - the related notes 1 to 36 to the consolidated financial statements; and - the related notes 1 to 12 to the parent company financial statements.

-The financial reporting framework that has been applied in their preparation of the group financial statements is applicable law, United Kingdom adopted international accounting standards and IFRS Accounting Standards as issued by the IASB.
-The financial reporting framework that has been applied in their preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including FRS 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and United Kingdom adopted international accounting standards and IFRS Accounting Standards as issued by the IASB.
+The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).

-2. Basis for opinion
+Basis for opinion